ukncsc/lme/docs/backups.md

 example).
 For the snapshot name the value `<lme-daily-{now/d}>` will create files with the prefix `lme-daily` and with the current date as a suffix.
 Make sure your new repository is selected, and then configure a schedule in line with your backup policy.
-Elastic Search uses incremental snapshots for its backup, and so only the previous day's logs will need to be snapshotted, which will help minimise the performance impact.
+Elasticsearch uses incremental snapshots for its backup, and so only the previous day's logs will need to be snapshotted, which will help minimise the performance impact.